 - Whole Milk & Heavy Cream: These are the best options to use to guarantee the filling sets up.
 In a pinch, use 3/4 cup (180ml) of full fat half-and-half.

-- Spices: Instead of prepared pumpkin pie spice, you can use 1/4 teaspoon each: ground nutmeg, ground cloves, ground allspice, and ground ginger.
+- Spices: You can use 1 teaspoon of store-bought or homemade pumpkin pie spice in this recipe.
+Instead of prepared pumpkin pie spice, though, you can use 1/4 teaspoon each: ground nutmeg, ground cloves, ground allspice, and ground ginger.
 (You will still want to use 1 teaspoon of ground cinnamon in the recipe, in addition to these spices.)
 A pinch of black pepper adds incredible spice flavor.
-I highly recommend it!
-Use a little less than 1/8 teaspoon.
+If using my homemade pumpkin pie spice, you don’t need to add it again here since it’s included in that homemade spice blend.

 Keywords: pumpkin pie, mini pies